 As part of the program, the students visit technology companies around the city to get a feel for what it’s like to work in a startup, see firsthand how their training can be applied and build new connections in the Berlin tech scene.

 Ada was one of the last companies that this Devugees class visited on their tour.
-We spent an engaging two hours, where one of our software engineers and product managers, Valentin and David, shared ideas on coding techniques, product and team management, while the Devugees students brought new perspectives and ideas to the table about how Ada could help more people around the world.
+After an engaging two hours, our software engineers and product managers, Valentin and David, shared ideas on coding techniques, product and team management, while the Devugees students brought new perspectives and ideas to the table about how Ada could help more people around the world.

 Programs like Devugees are an important reminder of technology’s power to change lives at both a global and an individual level.
-As Devugees notes in their mission statement, “We know the tech-scene and we know how to plan, structure and implement projects,” and sometimes a concrete helping hand can be just as valuable as developing the next innovation.
+As Devugees notes in their mission statement, “We know the tech-scene and we know how to plan, structure, and implement projects,” and sometimes a solid helping hand can be just as valuable as developing the next innovation.